 A global campaign to promote women’s career progression has been recognised at this year’s Catalyst Awards.

-The Awards celebrate exceptional efforts that help advance women in business.
+.
 One of this year’s three winners is the global science-based innovation company 3M which was recognised for its I’m in.
 Accelerating Women’s Leadership campaign.

 The campaign, which drew on the large number of women’s leadership forums across the company’s subsidiaries, brings together talent management and leadership development initiatives, including networking, mentoring, talent development, work-life and workplace flexibility programmes as well as external community efforts and spans more than 70 countries.